Biology (BIOL)

 BIOL 406 HUMAN PHYSIOLOGY MENTOR2 Credits

-Students will assist BIOL 342L, Human Physiology Lab instructor in the preparation and delivery of laboratory instruction using live physiologic experimentation and computer simulations and conduct additional occasional "open-lab" study sessions.
+Students will assist BIOL 342L, Human Physiology Lab instructor in the preparation and delivery of laboratory instruction using live physiologic experimentation and computer simulations and conduct additional optional "open-lab" study sessions.

 Add Consent: Instructor Consent